stevenpollack/challenge-data-engineer/documentation.md

+# Some Technical Notes:

-# using docker's mysql image
+## using docker's mysql image
 For security purposes, you cannot connect to the mysql server from outside the container, so you need to grep the container logs for the generated password, then enter the container and change some security settings.

 1. Change your `root` MySQL user password: